IntegratedTransportPlanning/gcvt/README.md

-# ODVis (working title)
+# Corridors (working title)

 🚧 👷‍♀️ Work in progress 👷 🚧

-The goal of ODVis is to visualise origin-destination matrices from transport models or survey data.
+The goal of Corridors is to visualise origin-destination matrices from transport models or survey data.

 ## Installation